williampiat3/DeepLearningOnGamingLaptop/README.md

   * `sudo pip3.7 install testresources numpy matplotlib`
 4. Download CUDA 10.0 at [this link](https://developer.nvidia.com/cuda-10.0-download-archive) (Linux-x86_64  -> Ubuntu-18.04  -> deb (local))
 5. Install CUDA 10.0:
-The installation of cuda need to be done after installing the right drivers for the computer otherwise the computer will freeze and there won't be any easy to get back from this.
+The installation of cuda needs to be done after installing the right drivers for the computer otherwise the computer will freeze and there won't be any easy way to get back from this.
 We found the solution [here](https://medium.com/@zhanwenchen/install-cuda-10-1-and-cudnn-7-5-0-for-pytorch-on-ubuntu-18-04-lts-9b6124c44cc), to sum it up:
   * `sudo add-apt-repository ppa:graphics-drivers/ppa`
   * `sudo apt-get update`
   * `sudo apt-get install nvidia-driver-410`
   * Reboot the PC

 Then in a terminal:
-  * nvidia-smi
+  * `nvidia-smi`
 Some informations about the drivers should be displayed

 To finish the installation of CUDA open a terminal in the folder where you downloaded CUDA 10 at step 4